-Though, I am no longer a development worker, I still stick to my original intention; I started blogging because I found the information about development work in Africa too politically correct.
+I stick to my original intention; I started blogging because I found the information about development work in Africa too politically correct.
 Lacking passion, presence and precision.
-I wanted to use the opportunity of living in Africa to add nuance and perspective to this, to add a personal dimension and to illustrate what it actually feels like.
+I wanted to use the opportunity of living and working in Africa to add nuance and perspective to this, to add a personal dimension and to illustrate what it actually feels like.
+Feels like to me.

-Obviously, my 5 years in Africa evolved into other experiences and perspectives outside the development NGO box, and today my blogging is much more driven by an on-going curiosity and joy of being surprised by people, culture, art, politics, media etc. When I started blogging in 2005 Facebook and Twitter didn't play a role, but obviously this have seriously influenced my blogging.
+Obviously, my initial work experience with Africa evolved into other experiences and perspectives outside the development NGO box, and today I'm much more driven by an on-going curiosity and joy of being surprised by people, culture, art, politics, media etc. When I started blogging in 2005 Facebook and Twitter didn't play a role, but obviously this have seriously influenced my blogging.
 Both enhanced visits to my blog, but also opened up for communication on more platforms outside the blog.

 I communicate on Facebook, Twitter and my blog to keep track of my experience, for learning, staying in touch and for exchanging ideas.
 (I.e., I've used blog posts to document the 26 months in Uganda in order to make my final report a little less hard to read.)

 Obviously, I’m not perfect as a person or in my second language.
-I blog entirely from my personal perspective, knowing very well that my tribe is Scandinavian (viking) and my accent Northern.
+I blog entirely from my personal perspective, knowing very well that my tribe is Scandinavian and my accent Northern.
 My writing and photography reflects me, my impressions and view points only.
-Not the NGO I worked for, nor do my statements represent any other person, unless stated.
+Not the NGOs I've worked for, nor do my statements represent any other person, unless stated.

-My relationship with new media is old-school - meeting new people in cyberspace takes decent engagement as in real life: Catch up with me on Facebook, Twitter, LinkedIn or my blog, but please present yourself (or invite me for coffee or Kilis if we're in the same place!)
+My relationship with new media is old-school - meeting new people in cyberspace takes decent engagement as in real life: Catch up with me on Facebook, Twitter, LinkedIn or my blog, but please present yourself (or invite me for coffee or a drink!)